HydraFormer/hydraformer/readme.md

 # Hydraformer

 ![model](picture/1.png)
+*Figure 1:Comparison of HydraFormer and single subsampling rate ASR models

+HydraFormer, comprising HydraSub, a Conformer-based encoder, and a BiTransformer-based decoder.
+HydraSub encompasses multiple branches, each representing a distinct subsampling rate, allowing for the flexible selection of any branch during inference based on the specific use case.
+HydraFormer can efficiently manage different subsampling rates, significantly reducing training and deployment expenses.
 ## Introduction
 This repo is the code of HydraFormer: One Encoder For All Subsampling Rates which submitted to ICME2024.
 The code is based on [wenet](https://github.com/wenet-e2e/wenet), and we will release all the code and checkpoint after the paper is accepted.